How does senior dental insurance work? Dental coverage (or lack thereof) depends on which insurance you have. Let’s review the major options below:

 - Periodontics

-A typical plan might pay 100% for Type I service but only 50% of Type III.
-They may also have a 6 month waiting period or longer for Type III services.
+A typical plan might pay 100% for Preventive, 80% for Basic and 50% for Major services.
+They may also establish an set dollar amount for procedures that fall under “Extra Coverage.”
+Most plans also have a 6+ month waiting period or longer for Major services.
 Once again this is a general guide and does vary by insurance provider.

 How much does senior dental cost?